Parish Updates - September 2020

 Please remember those living in poverty and those who need assistance due to being unemployed.
 While the church is open, you can continue to donate to our parish’s Food Drive.
 We are accepting monetary donations to the Food Drive as well.
 Please contact the parish office if you need non-financial assistance to see if the parish can help you.

-St. Colette Parish still needs your financial support to maintain our properties, pay our staff who are working from home, and to continue our service to the community.
-In the past, St. Colette parishioners have been very generous offering monetary donations in times of crisis and I hope that generosity continues during this current situation.
-You are asked, to the best of your ability, to continue to make your weekly contributions in the collection basket for weekend Mass, by mail, hand delivery, or by using Faith Direct.
+St. Colette Parish still needs your financial support to maintain our properties, pay our staff and to continue our service to the community.
+You are asked, to the best of your ability, to continue to make your weekly contributions in the collection basket at weekend Mass, by mail, hand delivery, or by using Faith Direct.
 If hand delivering your contribution envelopes please do not leave them in the church, or place them in the mail box at the parish office, or try to force them in doorways.
 Doing so is not a secure method and your donations may be stolen.
 Please use the mail slots located at the Religious Education/Activities Center door or the one at the Family & Youth Center door (around the corner, to the right of the parish office door).
 If you have been financially affected by the pandemic, please do not feel compelled to send your contributions.
 It is more important for you to purchase food, medication and pay your household bills.

 Please continue to exercise social distancing by staying at least six feet away from other people and wear a facemask when walking to the church and in the church building.
+When wearing a facemask, please be sure to cover your nose and your mouth!
 If you are experiencing any signs of illness or have a high-risk medical condition, you should stay home.

 Fr.
 Gary Michalik